 3: I Wasn't Specific Enough

-Many new entrepreneurs fail to narrow their focus, “nice down,” and get specific about who they're going to serve or who would benefit from their products.
+Many new entrepreneurs fail to narrow their focus, “niche down,” and get specific about who they're going to serve or who would benefit from their products.
 Your product isn't for everyone.
 If you think it is, you're wrong and need to spend more time going through the Ideal Avatar Worksheet.

 I thought everyone should read my blog and listen to my podcast.
 I thought everyone should be interested in personal development, leadership, and in starting a business.